-- Assessment Fees apply to all students studying at the University. - All Degree Students and all non-degree students11 are required to pay an Assessment Fee of \$140 for every end of course assessment taken at the undergraduate bd - All applicants and/or students applying for academic renewal, including students who begantheir initial application to University of the People before August 27, 2012, are required to pay Assessment Fees.
+Assessment Fees apply to all students studying at the University.
+All Degree Students and all non-degree students 11 are required to pay an Assessment Fee for every end of course assessment taken at the undergraduate bd See tables below.
+All applicants and/or students applying for academic renewal, including students who begantheir initial application to University of the People before August 27, 2012, are required to pay Assessment Fees.

-10 Assessment Fee includes references to all fees labeled as Examination Processing Fees in previous editions of the UoPeople Catalog and Addenda.
+$^{^{10}}$ Assessment Fee includes references to all fees labeled as Examination Processing Fees in previous editions of the UoPeople Catalog and Addenda.

-Non-degree students include all students studying in UoPeople Foundations, students enrolled in ENGL 0101 English Composition 1 to demonstrate English proficiency, students taking prerequisites to be accepted for graduate study, and any other student who is not in a degree program.
+11 Non-degree students include all students studying in UoPeople Foundations, students enrolled in ENGL 0101 English Composition 1 to demonstrate English proficiency, students taking prerequisites to be accepted for graduate study, and any other student who is not in a degree program.